 These algorithms are very similar for both directed and undirected cases, so let's give combined definition:

-\begin{defin} The spanning tree of weighted (directed)undirected graph $G$ is called \bf{shortest path (arborescence)tree} if the path from the root to any other vertex along the (poly)tree is the shortest path in $G$. \end{defin}
+\begin{defin} Spanning tree of weighted (directed) undirected graph $G$ is called \bf{(shortest path arborescence) shortest path tree} if the path from the root to any other vertex along the (poly)tree is the shortest path in $G$. \end{defin}